Home

 MyJob.perform_later(42, status: "custom_status")

-Tasks are enqueued at their corresponding times by the dispatcher that owns them, and each task schedules the next one.
+Tasks are enqueued at their corresponding times by the scheduler, and each task schedules the next one.
 This is pretty much inspired by what GoodJob does.

-It's possible to run multiple dispatchers with the same recurring_tasks configuration.
+It's possible to run multiple schedulers with the same recurring_tasks configuration, for example, if you have multiple servers for redundancy, and you run the scheduler in more than one of them.
 To avoid enqueuing duplicate tasks at the same time, an entry in a new solid_queue_recurring_executions table is created in the same transaction as the job is enqueued.
 This table has a unique index on task_key and run_at, ensuring only one entry per task per time will be created.
 This only works if you have preserve_finished_jobs set to true (the default), and the guarantee applies as long as you keep the jobs around.

 Finally, it's possible to configure jobs that aren't handled by Solid Queue.
 That is, you can have a job like this in your app: